fwmazhar/Rotten-Tomatoes-Top-100-movies/README.md

 # Rotten Tomatoes Top Best 100 movies of all time
-This is a python script that gather data from rottentomatoes website accroding to the following metrics :
+This is a python script that gather data from rottentomatoes website according  to the following metrics :

 1 - Ranking
 2 - Critical Rating